cekbote/coredns_ml_plugin/README.md

 - Test Set: 10% of the dataset

-Training: The deep-learning model is a Convolutional Neural Net that is trained using stochastic gradient descent with the Adam optimizer.
+Training: The deep-learning model is a Convolutional Neural Net that is trained using batch gradient descent with the Adam optimizer.

 ## Implementation

 ### Machine Learning Plugin and CoreDNS Build

 The machine learning plugin is a CoreDNS plugin that forwards requests to the Flask Server via HTTP POST requests.
-Once the Flask server process the request, it sends the prediction whether the domain name is malicious or benign back to the plugin.
+Once the Flask server processes the request, it sends the prediction, whether the domain name is malicious or benign, back to the plugin.
 Depending on the nature of the domain name, the plugin can be configured to allow the request to fall through to the other plugins or send the request to a honeypot or a blackhole.